raspberrypilearning/blender-snowman/en/step_1.md

 ## Introduction

-Build a 3D model of a snowman using Blender.
+Create a 3D model of a snowman using Blender!

 ### What you will make